assamite/itm_project/docs/source/base_data/final.rst

 We first tried to fit single plane on the data, but the basic polynomial fitting functions could not handle the sharp curve around the maximum of :math:`Z`-dimension.
 This lead us to an idea to divide the data into two sets using a plane.
-For optimal dividing plane, we fitted a curve on the data points around the maximum of :math:`Z`-dimension (threshold :math:`0.05`), which can be seen in Figure 2.
+For optimal dividing plane, we fitted a curve on the data points near the maximum of :math:`Z`-dimension (threshold :math:`0.05`), which can be seen in Figure 2.
 Using this curve we can obtain a plane in Figure 3. and split the data into two sets depending if the point is under or above the plane.